-Hello!
 My name is Steph Holmes, and I'm an artist working in my small studio here in Pennsylvania.
-You'll often find me drawing and painting, but I also love working with clay to build ceramic sculptures and pottery, as well as dabbling in many other forms of making.
+You'll often find me drawing and painting, but I also love working with clay and dabbling in many other forms of making.

 The images I create in my artwork remind me of the things I saw in the woods behind my childhood home.
 Our summers were spent exploring the creek bed, looking at insects, running through fields of weeds taller than ourselves, and checking our hair for spiders afterward.
 It was a magical time and now I make artwork that borrows from those memories while I insert an extra dose of humor, strangeness, and whimsy.

-If I'm not in my studio making a giant mess or out in the woods picking up acorns, I'm learning more about sustainability, visiting art museums, or teaching art classes to people of all ages.
+If I'm not in my studio making a giant mess or out in the woods collecting interesting acorns, I'm learning more about sustainability, visiting art museums, or teaching art classes to people of all ages.

 Interested in a special commission or just want to reach out?
 Feel free to contact me.

-Watch Art and Exploring the Self, a York:Crafted presentation by Steph Holmes on her work as an artist.
+Watch Art and Exploring the Self, a York:Crafted presentation to hear and see a bit about my journey as an artist and human being.